Components

 NR1 AI-CPU + AI-NIC (inference orchestrator) | Replaces traditional CPU + NIC; pushes GPU utilization near 100%; works with any accelerator | Inference-heavy servers where per-node efficiency and TCO matter most |

-Key takeaway: Use composable fabrics (like GigaIO or Liqid) when you need to share accelerators flexibly across nodes.
-Use NeuReality when you want to get maximum performance out of the accelerators inside each server.
-Many efficient deployments combine both, often taking advantage of CXL for better memory sharing and coherency.
+Key Takeaway: Use composable fabrics (like GigaIO or Liqid) when you need to share expensive accelerators flexibly across many servers and workloads.
+Use AI inference orchestration engines (like NeuReality) when you want to dramatically improve utilization of accelerators that stay inside individual servers.
+Many efficient deployments combine both approaches, often taking advantage of CXL for better memory sharing and coherence.

 Vendors included on this site are selected based on technical relevance and real-world deployments.